RCARODZ/LPM/README.md

 # LPM

-LPM Local Password Manager is a tool for managing your passwords on your local machine making it "safer"...
+Local Password Manager is a tool design to generate and store passwords in a safer way.

 ## To Do:

-Will be using the Django framework to develop this project, will this make it multiplatform?

-Research password management methods and learn of an efficient way to manage them

-Create an integration with a database.
+Create an integration with a database. (maybe)

 Create easy user interaction. (add, remove, modify)

+Redesing Class Implementations

 ## FIX: